colebaty/cs361/final/nodes/README.md

 ## Implementation

-Letters are generated randomly by a `uniform_int_dist` random number generator.
+Letters are generated randomly by a `uniform_int_dist` random number generator, which are then implicltly converted to `char` types during assignment.

 Since the underlying queue element has only two access points, in order to display or search the queue, I implemented a pseudo in-place solution.
 An early